leicestercity4tw/leicestercity4tw.github.io/_posts/2016-09-24-Second-lesson-of-Year-8.md

 This is the second lesson of year 8 that I will be blogging about.

 In this lesson we continued to follow the instructions stated in the booklet.
-It is becoming *very* repetitive as the whole of the code was laid out before us.
 We started to become slightly distracted and ended up just messing about with our own code.

 **Pros:** We completed lots of other codes